GRADE 8 – POETRY AND

 The following are frequently used conjunctive adverbs:

-after all
+all

-in addition
+addition

 next